 HVI provides protection only to virtual machines on Citrix Xen hypervisors.
-The HVI module may be available for your GravityZone solution with a separate license key.

 Hypervisor Memory Introspection protects virtual machines against advanced threats that signature-based engines cannot defeat.
 It ensures real-time detection of attacks, by monitoring processes from outside the guest operating system.
 The protection mechanism includes several options to block attacks as they happen and immediately remove the threat.